-Ten points are worth 1% towards the South African television content quota on a weekly basis
+Ten points are worth 1% towards the South African television content quota calculated on a weekly basis.

-- (8) The Repeats Score is: - (a) for first repeat of a South African programme = 50%; - (b) for a South African programme originally screened on another South African television channel = 50%; - (c) for a rebroadcast of the week's episodes = 50%; and - (d) any further repeats of the programme shall not count towards compliance with the South African content quota.
+- (8) The Repeats Score is: - (a) for first repeat of a South African programme = 50%; - (b) for a South African programme originally screened on another South African television channel = 50%; - (c) for a rebroadcast of the week's episodes = 50%; and

+(d) any further repeats of the programme shall not count towards compliance with the South African content quota.

-11. Records
+10. Records

-- (1) Public, community, commercial and subscription television service providers must keep and maintain logs, statistical forms and programme records in a format prescribed by the Authority:- - (a) full particulars of all South African content programming broadcast in each week, indicating each category of South African television content; - (b) full particulars of name(s) of the author(s) of the drama script indicating their nationalities, or that of the adaptor if it is drawn from a literary source; - (c) full particulars of the name(s) of the drama director(s) indicating their nationalities; - (d) a list of the creative and technical personnel involved in drama production indicating their nationalities and, in the case of performers, the roles they play; and - (e) such other particulars as may be required by the Authority - (2) The logs, statistical forms and records contemplated in sub-regulation (1) must be preserved for a period of not less than 36 months after the last date of entry.
+- (1) Public, community, commercial and subscription television licensees must keep and maintain logs, statistical forms and programme records in a format prescribed by the Authority:- - full particulars of all South African content programming broadcast in each week, indicating each category of South African television content; - (b) full particulars of name(s) of the author(s) of the drama script indicating their nationalities, or that of the adaptor if it is drawn from a literary source; - (c) full particulars of the name(s) of the drama director(s) indicating their nationalities; - (d) a list of the creative and technical personnel involved in drama production indicating their nationalities and, in the case of performers, the roles they play; and - (e) such other particulars as may be required by the Authority. - (2) The logs, statistical forms and records contemplated in sub-regulation (1) must be preserved for a period of not less than 36 months after the last date of entry. - (3) Subscription television broadcasting licensees must keep audited record of the amount of their expenditure as contemplated in regulation 6.